Downtown Baltimore Focus Areas.

 • 7

-Downtown Restaurant Recovery Program arrow
+Downtown Restaurant Recovery Program

 DPOB is initiating a Downtown Restaurant Recovery Program with the objective of growing culinary options and revitalizing vacant restaurant spaces in the DMA.
 This program seeks to enlist between eight to ten new restaurants, extending financial support of at least $100,000 to each establishment, to assist both emerging and established restaurateurs.
 By filling vacant restaurant spaces, the program effectively combats vacancy challenges while enriching downtown’s dining and retail environment.
 Moreover, it endeavors to stimulate commercial engagement, fostering activity beyond the conventional 9am-5pm workday.